mpokryva/mpokryva.github.io/_posts/2019-06-04-pipe-capacity.md

 Another strange thing happened. k6 no longer got stuck!
 I commented and uncommented the above block several times and reran the program each time, just to check my sanity, and confirmed that adding this snippet "unblocked" the process.

 After some more research, I finally figured out that the bug I'd seen had to do with [Linux pipe capacity](http://man7.org/linux/man-pages/man7/pipe.7.html).
-Unbeknownst to me and to several people I working on this software with, Linux pipes (which is what stdout and stderr are), have a maximum capacity!
+Unbeknownst to me and to several people I was working on this software with, Linux pipes (which is what stdout and stderr are), have a maximum capacity!
 According to the pipe man page,

 > A pipe has a limited capacity.  <b>If the pipe is full, then a write(2) will block or fail</b>, depending on whether the O_NONBLOCK flag is set (see below).
 Different implementations have different limits for the pipe capacity.
 Applications should not rely on a particular capacity: an application should be designed so that a reading process consumes data as soon as it is available, so that a writing process does not remain blocked.